 If you are unemployed, you must take all opportunities to rejoin the workforce.
 You will sign a written work integration agreement with the labour office on this subject.
-If you fail to comply with this agreement, the labour office can completely or partially withdraw your unemployment benefits.

 The contribution rate for unemployment insurance is 3% of your earned income.
 As with pensions, there is a contribution assessment ceiling.
 The contribution is usually paid half-and-half by the employee and the employer.